Learn about the amazing benefits of switching your cat to a 100% raw whole prey diet.

 10% organ- 5% of that amount always needs to be liver.
 The other 5% can be any other secreting organ such as kidney, spleen, brain, thymus, pancreas, testicles, eyes

 The 80/10/10 ratio is a general guideline.
-Some cats may need more or less bone than 10%.
+Some cats may need less bone than 10%.
 Watch the poop and adjust as needed.

 How much to feed: